-3. Gifts
+4. Gifts

-- 3.1 A gift offered to you may be accepted if:- - (a) it is of nominal value (below £35.00) e.g. calendars, diaries, pens, a bottle of wine, flowers etc., and - (b) no ulterior motive is apparent nor is there any danger of misinterpretation by the public (be careful where the offer comes from a person or company seeking work from the Council). - 3.2 Gifts outside the scope of the above guidelines, should normally be refused, unless refusal would give offence.
+- 4.1 A gift offered to you may be accepted if refusal would give offence, if:- - (a) it is of nominal value (below £35.00) e.g. calendars, diaries, pens, a bottle of wine, flowers etc., and

+- (b) no ulterior motive is apparent nor is there any danger of misinterpretation by the public (be careful where the offer comes from a person or company seeking work from the Council). - 4.2 Gifts outside the scope of the above guidelines, should normally be refused, unless refusal would give offence.
 In such a case, the gift could be accepted and donated to the Mayor's Charity Appeal, with a suitable explanation to the person or company concerned.
 Receipt of gifts in these circumstances should be reported in accordance with paragraphs relating to Register for Gifts and Hospitality below.
-They should always be refused if an ulterior motive is apparent.

-- 3.3 Gifts offered by grateful members of the public can similarly be accepted where the value is nominal (below £35.00) and a refusal might otherwise give offence.
-Some members of staff and councillors however, regularly come into contact with the public and a frequent recurrence of small gifts might give the impression that they are expected or a reward for favourable treatment.
+They should always be refused if an ulterior motive is apparent. - 4.3 Some members of staff and councillors however, regularly come into contact with the public and a frequent recurrence of small gifts might give the impression that they are expected or a reward for favourable treatment.
 In these circumstances, gifts should normally be refused.
-Alternatively, if refusal would give serious offence, they could be accepted and the rules mentioned above applied. - 3.4 In any event, you should refuse an offer or try to avoid situations where you are likely to be offered a gift from a person or company engaged in negotiating a contract or other matter with the Council, or who has negotiated such a matter and where you are directly responsible for formulating recommendations to the Council, for making a decision on a contract or for monitoring the service received from the person or Company concerned.
+Alternatively, if refusal would give serious offence, they could be accepted and the rules mentioned above applied. - 4.4 In any event, you should refuse an offer or try to avoid situations where you are likely to be offered a gift from a person or company engaged in negotiating a contract or other matter with the Council, or who has negotiated such a matter and where you are directly responsible for formulating recommendations to the Council, for making a decision on a contract or for monitoring the service received from the person or Company concerned.
 If the contract or other matter has been completed, and there is no obvious likelihood of a renewal, then the previous paragraphs apply.

-4. Hospitality
+5. Hospitality

-- 4.1 You should only accept offers of hospitality if there is a genuine need to impart information, represent or promote the interests of the Council in the community.
+- 5.1 You should only accept offers of hospitality if there is a genuine need to impart information, represent or promote the interests of the Council in the community.
 Offers to attend purely social or sporting functions should be accepted only when these are part of the life of the community or where the Council should be seen to be represented.
 Any hospitality accepted, should be properly authorised and recorded.
-(See paragraphs relating to Register for Gift and Hospitality below). - 4.2 When hospitality has to be declined, those making the offer should be courteously but firmly informed of the procedures and standards operating within the Council. - 4.3 When receiving authorised hospitality you should be particularly sensitive as to its timing in relation to decisions which the Council may be taking affecting those providing the hospitality. - 4.4 Acceptance of hospitality through attendance at relevant conferences and courses is acceptable where it is clear the hospitality is corporate rather than personal, where the Chief Executive is consulted in advance and where the Council is satisfied that any purchasing decisions are not compromised.
+(See paragraphs relating to Register for Gift and Hospitality below). - 5.2 When hospitality has to be declined, those making the offer should be courteously but firmly informed of the procedures and standards operating within the Council. - 5.3 When receiving authorised hospitality you should be particularly sensitive as to its timing in relation to decisions which the Council may be taking affecting those providing the hospitality. - 5.4 Acceptance of hospitality through attendance at relevant conferences and courses is acceptable where it is clear the hospitality is corporate rather than personal, where the Chief Executive is consulted in advance and where the Council is satisfied that any purchasing decisions are not compromised.

-5. Register for Gifts and Hospitality
+6. Register for Gifts and Hospitality